StevenLwcz/StevenLwcz.github.io/_posts/2024-10-21-A-Memory-View-Tui-Window-For-Gdb.md

 layout: post
 author: StevenLwcz
 ---

+Creating a memory view for GDB using the GDB Python API.

 ### Introduction

 In this post we will turn the ```mv.py``` developed in the previous post to display the memory view in a TUI window.
 As normal, we will build on the framework we have developed in previous posts.